COURAGEKEEPERS: UNCOVERING THE HERO WITHIN

 LAUGHTER LAWYER USA

-Debra often sports a red nose and a bee bonnet to keep her audiences laughing as she goes about the serious business of helping them face their challenges with grace and humor.
+Debra often sports a red nose and a bee bonnet as a humanitarian clown to keep her audiences laughing as she goes about the serious business of helping them face their challenges with grace and humor.
 Her transformation from a traditional lawyer to a zany advocate for her unorthodox conflict resolution ”playground” was a part of a lengthy evolution that was in part precipitated by the suicide of one of the Norwood Law firm’s clients over twenty years ago.
 His untimely death led Debra and her husband, Dan to create a holistic law firm grounded in positivity and humor and laughter.

 THE RESILIENT LAWYER

 Concerned about rising suicide levels among attorneys, Debra and her husband, Dan Norwood are coauthoring a book The Resilient Lawyer, Overcoming Challenges and Finding Joy in Modern Day Law Practice.
 One of their goals is to help attorneys link with heart health and brain health experts from around the world, and to promote stress reduction Lawyer Laughter Clubs (LLC’s) to help lawyers learn healthy ways to keep stress “under arrest”.